Swiss watchmaker Swatch sues Malaysia for seizure of Pride watches

 Most of the seized watches, which have a combined retail value of 64,795 ringgit ($14,250.05), did not contain the 'LGBTQ' lettering, Swatch said.

-Swatch is seeking damages and the return of the watches, saying its ability to do business in the country has been "greatly jeopardised" following the seizures.
+Swatch is seeking damages and the return of the watches, saying its ability to do business in the country has been "greatly jeopardised" by the seizures.

+Swatch Group said on Monday it does not comment about ongoing legal cases.

 Malaysia's home ministry did not immediately respond to a request for comment.